Frequently Asked Questions

 Q: Is sailing experience required to join as crew?

-A: While sailing experience is beneficial, if only to be sure you’re comfortable at sea, it’s not always required.
+A: While previous sailing experience is beneficial, if only to be sure you’re comfortable at sea, it’s not always required.
 Beginners are welcomed.
 Our professional crew will assess each crew member’s skills and assign roles accordingly.

 Q: Is my age an issue?